Sr-santi/mina-e2e-tests/README.md

 ### MixerZkApp

-1 - Recursion:
+1 - Recursion NOT DONE

-2 - Call stack composability:
+2 - Call stack composability:  HALF DONE
-   Sending of mina tokens
-   AccountUpdate creation for paying account creation fee
+3. Actions: DONE WITH SOME BUGS

-4 - Events:
+4 - Events: DONE
-5 - Preconditions (account):
+5 - Preconditions (account):DONE  WITH BUGS
-6 - Preconditions (network):
+6 - Preconditions (network): NOT DONE
 GlobalSlot
-7 - Permissions:
+7 - Permissions: NOT DONE
-8 - Deploy SC:
+8 - Deploy SC: DONE

-Tests to implement:
- - X depositTimelocked ( + isTimed )
- - Not-permitted Transactions
- - Events correctly emitted

-### Lending

-2 - Call stack composability:

-3 - Actions/Reducer:
-AddLiquidity - Rollup
-Maybe Token operations?
-(Approvals?
-Would be easy)

-4 - Events
-5 - Preconditions (account):
-6 - Preconditions (network):
-9 - Tokens:
+9 - TOKENS :NOT DONE

-Tests to implement:
-Events correctly emitted

 ## Surface Areas and how they are being tackled